USNavalResearchLaboratory/eispac/QUICK_GUIDE.md

 First, an extra `wavelength` attribute has been added which contains a 3D array with the corrected wavelength values at all locations within the cube.
 Slicing an `EISCube` will also appropriately slice the wavelength array.
-Secondly, there is now a `total_intensity()` method which returns a new, 2D `NDCube` containing the sum along the wavelength axis.
+Secondly, there are a few extra methods for your convenience, such as `.sum_spectra()` which returns a new, 2D `NDCube` containing the sum along the wavelength axis.

 A few more notes about `EISCube` objects,
-* Currently, the data axes are in the same order as the array stored in the HDF5 file and used in the previous version of "pyeis".
+* Data axes are in the same order as the array stored in the HDF5 file.
 Namely, the order is (slit_pixel, raster_step, wavelength), i.e. (solar-y, solar-x, wavelength).
 * All of the EIS metadata and header information are stored as seperate keys in the `meta` dictionary attribute (e.g. the original FITS header is in `.meta['index']` while the updated pointing information is in `.meta['pointing']`).